Select Page

 Are you ready for your next adventure?

-Manifest your wanderlust now and lock in your favorites—early responders will receive priority access and a guaranteed seat on their top adventure choices.
+Lock in your favorites—early responders will receive priority access and a guaranteed seat on their top adventure choices.

 We are thrilled to continue the wonderful Walking Adventures legacy that Dan Friesen and his family have built over the past 35+ years!
 After Dan’s recent retirement announcement, a dedicated group consisting of current WAI staff, along with our good friend Hugo Palma and his Borealis on Trekking team (a Portuguese-based travel company) have created a plan to take the ownership reins and begin a new chapter for WAI.

-March or April 2026
+March 6-17, 2026

 New Zealand